hassy/hassy.github.com/_posts/2016-02-18-project-dino-load-testing-on-lambda-with-artillery.md

 ## Project Dino In 100 Words

 Dino lets you run large scale load tests from AWS Lambda.

-Dino is an experimental project, based on [Artillery](https://artillery.io).
-(The goal is to eventually get the whole of Artillery running on Lambda.)
+It's an experimental project based on [Artillery](https://artillery.io).

 Large scale?
 Up to 100 lambdas can be spun up, each sending 500-1000 RPS for 50k-100k RPS in total.

 Experimental?
-Dino has a very limited feature-set right now - think distributed `ab`/`wrk` (or [Bees With Machine Guns](https://github.com/newsapps/beeswithmachineguns)) rather than an advanced load-generator like Artillery (or JMeter).
+Dino has a very limited feature-set right now - think distributed `ab`/`wrk` (or [Bees With Machine Guns](https://github.com/newsapps/beeswithmachineguns)) rather than an advanced load-generator like Artillery or JMeter.
 The goal is to run full Artillery on Lambda (at which point Dino will be merged into the Artillery CLI).

 ## How Does It Work?